c20d-us/TootRSS/README.md

 FERNET_KEY = None <---- Pass as an argument or define this in the environment

 # The Mastodon API access token used to post statuses - Fernet-encrypted
-MASTODON_ACCESS_TOKEN = "xxxx" <---- replace with your encrypted Mastodon access token
+MASTODON_ACCESS_TOKEN = "xxxx" <---- replace with your Fernet-encrypted Mastodon access token

 # The base URL of your Mastodon instance
 MASTODON_BASE_URL = "https://hachyderm.io"  <---- replace with your Mastodon instance URL